sheadawson/silverstripe-blocks/README.md

         AfterContent:
           except: HomePage # a AfterContent area will be available on all page types except HomePage in simple theme
         Footer: true # a Footer area will be available on all page types in simple theme

+      use_global_blocks: false # Whether to use SiteConfig Blocks functionality (default if undeclared: true)
+      use_blocksets: false # Whether to use BlockSet functionality (default if undeclared: true)

 ```

 Remember to run ?flush=1 after modifying your .yml config to make sure it gets applied.